Zuzanna Ginczanka: Impressions

-Ginczanka was a woman possessed of striking, arresting beauty — "the beauty of a Byzantine icon", in the words of the slightly older writer Ryszard Matuszewski who remembered her visits to the Zodiak café in Warsaw — many of her fellow writers remarking on her eyes in particular (each slightly different, both in some reports enhanced by a strabismus of Venus) and on the irresistibly attractive harmony between her nimble physical appearance and her personal psychology.
-Jan Kott saw in fact a connection between her poetry, "which enthuses all", and her personal beauty: "there was something of a Persian qasida in both", he wrote.
-(Her Italian translator, Alessandro Amenta, has recently taken this line of reasoning further, opining that for her admirers, her body has merged with her text.)
+Ginczanka was a woman of striking beauty—"the beauty of a Byzantine icon", in the words of the slightly older writer Ryszard Matuszewski, who remembered her visits to the Zodiak café in Warsaw—many of her fellow writers remarking on her eyes in particular, enhanced by a misalignment of their visual axes called the strabismus of Venus, and on the attractive harmony between her physical appearance and her personality.
+Jan Kott, in fact, saw a connection between her poetry "which enthuses all" and her personal beauty, writing that "there was something of a Persian qasida in both".
+Her Italian translator, Alessandro Amenta, took this line of reasoning further, opining that for her admirers, her body merged with her text.
 For Kazimierz Brandys, her peer in age, she was a "sacred apparition" with "the eyes of a fawn".

-The author Adolf Rudnicki, casting for an apt expression to describe her, settled on "Rose of Sharon" (Róża z Saronu), a trope from the Song of Songs, adding that the painter (identified by him only as "C.") for whom she sat in the nude (in the presence of her husband) confessed to him "to have never set his eyes on anything quite so beautiful in his life".
-Her portrait by the noted Polish painter Aleksander Rafałowski (1894–1980) — a depiction en grande tenue — is well known, and has been reproduced in the Wiadomości Literackie weekly in 1937.
-Ginczanka was admired by many for many reasons.
+The author Adolf Rudnicki, casting for an apt expression to describe her, settled on "Rose of Sharon" (Róża z Saronu), a trope from the biblical Song of Songs, adding that a painter identified by him only as "C."—for whom she posed in the nude in the presence of her husband—confessed to him "to have never set his eyes on anything quite so beautiful in his life".
+Her well-known portrait by the noted Polish painter Aleksander Rafałowski (1894–1980) was reproduced in Wiadomości Literackie in 1937.

+She was admired by many for many reasons.
 Czesław Miłosz says that the writer Zbigniew Mitzner, co-founder of the magazine Szpilki, was romantically involved with her.
-She was known to repulse her suitors en masse, however, sometimes thereby — as in the case of Leon Pasternak — earning their enmity which resulted in their publishing pasquinades at her expense in revenge.
-For Stanisław Piętak, one of the most distinguished Polish poets of the Interbellum period, to meet her in the street was an experience akin to encountering a star break away from the heavens above and land straight on the pavement next to you.
-(There is evidence that while outwardly she received all the adulation with gracious warmth, the attention she generated weighed heavy on her mind; she reportedly confided in a female friend (Maria Zenowicz), "I feel like a Negro", sc. a curio.)
-Only the poet Andrzej Nowicki was seen to enjoy her favour for a time, but even he was deemed by Tadeusz Wittlin to be a companion of convenience without relational entanglement.
-Ginczanka was seen as abstemious, of studiedly modest demeanour, and virtuous — she didn't smoke or drink ("except for a few drops now and then under the duress of social propriety"): Wittlin calls her "Virtuous Zuzanna (Cnotliwa Zuzanna) in the literal [i.e., ecclesiastical] sense".
-This perception was shared by others; the poet Alicja Iwańska, whose literary journey largely coincided with Ginczanka's, remembers that despite the exquisite poetry she kept publishing in the best literary journals of the country and a personal beauty that had a dazzling effect on the onlookers, Ginczanka was often diffident, given to blushing, and stammered when put on the spot.
+She was known to repulse her suitors en masse, however, sometimes thereby, as in the case of Leon Pasternak, earning their enmity with the result of their publishing satirical pasquinades at her expense in revenge.
+For Stanisław Piętak, one of the most distinguished Polish poets of the Interwar period, to meet her in the street was an experience akin to encountering a star break away from the heavens above and land straight on the pavement next to oneself.
+There is evidence that while outwardly she received all the adulation with gracious warmth, the attention she generated weighed heavy on her mind; as she reportedly confided in a female friend, Maria Zenowicz, "I feel like a Negro"—that is, as a curio.
+Only the poet Andrzej Nowicki was seen to enjoy her favour for a time, but even he was deemed by Tadeusz Wittlin to be merely a companion of convenience without relational entanglement.

+Ginczanka was viewed as abstemious, of studiedly modest demeanour, and virtuous—she did not smoke or drink ("except for a few drops now and then under the duress of social propriety"): Wittlin calls her "Virtuous Zuzanna (Cnotliwa Zuzanna) in the literal [that is, ecclesiastical] sense".
+This perception was shared by others, including the poet Alicja Iwańska, whose literary journey largely coincided with Ginczanka's, who recalled that despite the exquisite poetry that she kept publishing in the country's best literary journals and a personal beauty that had a dazzling effect on onlookers, Ginczanka was often diffident, given to blushing, and stammered when put on the spot.